tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-This document is inspired by and heavily based on the introduction of the mandatory "Security Considerations" section in the RFC process as specified in RFC 7322 (RFC Style Guide) and RFC-3552 (Guidelines for Writing RFC Text on Security Considerations).
+This document is inspired by and heavily based on the introduction of the mandatory "Security Considerations" section in the RFC process as specified in RFC 7322 (RFC Style Guide) and RFC 3552 (Guidelines for Writing RFC Text on Security Considerations).
 It proposes to adapt and build on top of what has worked well in other parts of the information and communication technology community avoiding to create an unsuitable process potentially being more overhead than actual benefit or completely reinventing the wheel.

 ## Security Considerations